5 Things to Know About the iOS 14.4.1 Update

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 14.4.1 update.
 It will help you make a decision.

-We’re in the process of publishing our mini iOS 14.4.1 reviews for the iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so check those guides for additional feedback if you need it.
+We’ve also published our mini iOS 14.4.1 reviews for the iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so check those guides for additional feedback if you need it.

 iOS 14.4.1 Problems

-iOS 14.4.1 is already causing problems for some iPhone users.
+iOS 14.4.1 is causing problems for some iPhone users.
 Some problems are brand new while others have carried over from older versions of iOS 14.

 The current list of iOS 14 issues includes installation problems, lag, Exchange issues, problems with first and third-party apps, hotspot problems, severe battery drain, touchscreen issues, issues with Touch ID and Face ID, green tint issues on the iPhone 12, random stuttering, charging issues, and various other bugs/performance issues.